-Note the overall style in this work: a mixture between lyricism and epic poetry.
-Epic poems, narratives in verse form went out of style soon after this one (or had already), i. e. in the early 19th century, but at the same time Coleridge was a lyrical poet so in this sense he was able to communicate with the modern audience.
+Note the overall style in this work: a mixture between lyricism and epic narrative.
+Epic poems, narratives in verse form, went out of style soon after this one (or had already), i. e. in the early 19th century, but at the same time Coleridge was a lyrical poet so in this sense he was able to communicate with the modern audience.
 And with today's audience too, as his work is timeless.

 - - -